Cookies on this website

 My DPhil studies focused on vaccine development against arthropod-borne viruses supported by Innovate UK funding.
 I was awarded highly prestigious NDM Graduate Student Prize 2020 (Overall Prize Winner) for my overall performance during my DPhil at the Nuffield Department of Medicine (NDM).

-In 2021, I received an NIHR Oxford BRC grant for my postdoctoral research and I was elected as a JRF Fellow at Wolfson College.
-I joined the Oxford Vaccine Group (OVG) as a Senior Postdoctoral Researcher in 2021 to lead the projects on enteric fever (typhoid and paratyphoid) and Q-fever.
+In 2021, I received an NIHR Oxford BRC grant for my postdoctoral research and I was elected as a Junior Research Fellow (JRF) at Wolfson College.
+I joined the Oxford Vaccine Group (OVG) as a Senior Postdoctoral Researcher in 2021 to lead the projects on Enteric fever (Typhoid and Paratyphoid) and Q-fever.

 In 2022, I was awarded the Sir Henry Wellcome Fellowship to start my independent research on development of vaccines and therapeutics against arboviruses.
 Between 2022 and 2023, I received MRC HIC-VAC and MRC IAA grants to develop serological assays against enteric fever, as well as the MLSTF and MRC IAA grants to develop a novel vaccine against Chagas disease.

 After successfully securing three SBRI Innovate UK awards in 2023, I am now leading a group of postdocs, research assistants and DPhil students to develop new vaccines against Plague, Q fever, alphaviruses and the human challenge studies under the direction of Prof Sir Andrew Pollard.
-I was elected as a RF Fellow at Wolfson College in 2023.
+I was elected as a Research Fellow (RF) at Wolfson College in 2023.
+In 2024, I took up a role of Deputy Director of Graduate Studies (DGS) at the Department of Paediatrics to provide academic leadership, oversight and administration of graduate student supervision.

-Currently, I am a Sir Henry Wellcome Fellow, Principal Investigator (PI) at OVG, RF Fellow at Wolfson College, Lecturer in Medicine at Somerville College, and Medical Doctor in Internal Medicine at the Oxford University Hospitals NHS Trust.
+Currently, I am a Sir Henry Wellcome Fellow, Principal Investigator (PI) at OVG, Deputy Director of Graduate Studies (DGS) at the Department of Paediatrics, Research Fellow at Wolfson College, Lecturer in Medicine at Somerville College, and Medical Doctor in Internal Medicine at the Oxford University Hospitals NHS Trust.

 RESEARCH INTEREST AND TEAM

-Additionally, a significant emphasis of my team lies in developing new diagnostic tools against infectious diseases such as Enteric fever (Salmonella Typhi/Paratyphi and Neglected Tropical Diseases (NTDs) suited for low-resource settings, ultimately aiming to improve clinical management and disease surveillance.
+Additionally, a significant emphasis of my team lies in identifying serological markers against Enteric fever, C. Diffcile and Neglected Tropical Diseases (NTDs) suited for low-resource settings.

-We are regularly recruiting for motivated clinician, postdocs, research assistants and can supervise DPhil students from programmes at the University of Oxford.
+We are regularly recruiting for motivated clinician, postdocs, research assistants and can supervise DPhil and Master's students.
 Please do not hesitate to contact me if you are interested in joining the group or collaborating with us.

-Any prospective students interested in pursuing a DPhil degree at the University of Oxford, especially within the area of our innovative vaccine development or diagnostic tools against emerging infectious diseases and neglected tropical diseases, are encouraged to visit the website below.
+Any prospective students interested in pursuing a DPhil or Masters degree especially within the area of our innovative vaccine development or diagnostic tools against are encouraged to visit the website below.

 https://www.ox.ac.uk/admissions/graduate/courses/dphil-paediatrics